Your Inquiries Answered

 What impact does your organization have on the community?

 We provide the basic human right of shelter to our brothers and sisters who are currently unsheltered for any reason.

-We have been able to help residents and/or families sign over 35 leases for permanent housing, over 55 individuals have been reunited with family or friends, more than 10 residents entered sober living and we continue to work to help many others.
+So far in 2023, we have been able to help residents and/or families sign over 22 leases for permanent housing, over 35 individuals have been reunited with family or friends, more than 14 residents entered sober living and we continue to work to help many others.

 We help these men, women and children on their journey towards stabilization, steady income and independence.

 How many clients are from Shelby County Ohio?

 Throughout 2022, 80% of clients served have been from Shelby County.
 We put a priority on Shelby County residents.

 It is important to know that for years, Shelby County has sent our residents to neighboring counties who have stepped up to help our unsheltered brothers and sisters.
 While we place a priority on Shelby County residents, if we have space available, we will take referrals from neighboring counties and shelters who need assistance.

 There are many misconceptions about our funding.
 We do not get paid by the number of people in shelter.
 We got awarded our first federal grant which is $22,000 per year.
 We get $75,000 in allocations from the Shelby County United Way which is a blessing for our budget.
 We rely on corporate, individual and church donations in order to continue our mission.